GabrielLindelof/master_thesis_ukraine_invasion/README.md

 Batch script used to collect the main dataset from the Twitter API.
 Scrapes the same number of tweets for each hour of the selected day.

 ### scrape_secondary_dataset.ipynb
-Jupyter notebook used to collect the followees of users, as well as the tweets these followees made in the hour preceeding the response tweet.
+Jupyter notebook used to collect the followees of users, as well as the tweets these followees made in the hour preceding the response tweet.

 ### convert_main_dataset_csv.bat
-Convert the scraped tweets to a more managable CSV file.
+Convert the scraped tweets to a more manageable CSV format.

 ### data_processing.ipynb
 Notebook that was used to clean the dataset and visualize the number of tweets before and after.